pingcap/docs/reference/tools/data-migration/dm-portal.md

 - The upstream instance configuration on the page can only be used to obtain the upstream table schema.
 The related upstream instance information still needs to be configured in DM-worker.

 - In the generated `task.yaml` file, mydumper-path is `./bin/mydumper` by default.
-If you use another path, you should modify the generated `task.yaml` file manually.
+If you use another path, modify the generated `task.yaml` file manually.

 ## Deploy

+This section describes how to deploy DM Portal in two ways: using binary or DM Ansible.

 ### Deploy using binary

-You can download DM Portal at [dm-portal-latest-linux-amd64.tar.gz](https://download.pingcap.org/dm-portal-latest-linux-amd64.tar.gz).
+Download DM Portal at [dm-portal-latest-linux-amd64.tar.gz](https://download.pingcap.org/dm-portal-latest-linux-amd64.tar.gz).
 To start DM Portal, run the `./dm-portal` command.

 - If you run DM Portal locally, visit `127.0.0.1:8280` in your browser.
-- If you run DM Portal on a server, you need to configure a proxy on the server.
+- If you run DM Portal on a server, configure a proxy on the server.

 ### Deploy using DM Ansible

 To deploy DM Portal using DM Ansible, refer to [Deploy Data Migration Using DM-Ansible](/how-to/deploy/data-migration-with-ansible.md) for details.

 ## Usage

+This section describes how to use DM Portal.

 ### Create rules